Filters

 {% set remainingEntries = entries|without(firstEntry) %}

-withoutKey
+# withoutKey

-Returns an array without the specified key.
+Returns an array without one or more specified keys.

 {% set array = {